rygo6/rygo6.github.io/_posts/2016-2-28-Unity-Object-Component-Orientation.md

 ---
-title: Unity Object Component Orientation.
+title: Unity Object Component Orientation
 layout: default
 ---

+# Unity Object Component Orientation

 Typically each separate class in C# denotes itself as being a separate Object.
 Thus for each class, one should expect the class to be following the principles of being an Object.
 However in Unity I would contend that there are actually two different domains which a class can represent.
 Those are an Object, and a Component.